KohlGoldsmith/KG_GLP-1_Interactions_Predictor/README.md

 #### Compound Formulation Risks
 A distinct subset of this population takes  compounded semaglutide due to supply shortages and costs.
 Unlike FDA-approved products, these compounded formulations lack rigorous oversight and have been documented to contain incorrect salt forms (e.g., semaglutide sodium) or varying concentrations [5].
 However, FAERS database  has been validated as a reliable source for detecting adverse drug reactions in GLP-1 users [2] is a baseline for detecting and possibly responding in emergent drug interaction events.
 This model is built to predict possible interactions from the use of specific GLP-1 agonists and their compounded forms in order to provide an on-site analysis using up to date medical data.

+### Conclusions
+The overall performance of the model is somewhat lacking in terms of precision and reliability.
+I believe this may be due to several factors.
+First, the idea of the application is difficult to implement, due to the vast quantity of drug-drug adverse reactions and how many of them are likely to be occuring with barebone inputs (nausea, dizziness, etc.).
+Due to this, a model's confidence in its predictions will almost always be incredibly low as it contains too many false negatives or incredibly high with false positive correlations.
+Narrowing this scope is incredibly difficult with my chosen parameters.

+Another possibility is my lack of understanding in fully understanding model tuning.
+While this took many iterrations and changes to implement, I admit my newness to this field and study, and still found the model's performance on such a broad data set to be a good first step.

 ### References
 [1] Lincoff, A. M., et al. (2023).
 Semaglutide and Cardiovascular Outcomes in Obesity without Diabetes.
 The New England Journal of Medicine, 389, 2221–2232. https://doi.org/10.1056/NEJMoa2307563